AuditWalk CLI Documentation

 • Clarifying term meaning: CLI Glossary

-• Checking future vocabulary status: CLI Reserve
+• Checking future vocabulary status: Planned / Reserved Terms

 Documentation rules

-• CLI Reference is implemented-only and strict.
+• Command Reference is implemented-only and strict.

 • Glossary defines language; it does not redefine command behavior.